- Mrs Bocian

 In S3 learners can choose discrete Science subjects and the S3 BGE Science courses continue to deepen the learners’ knowledge and understanding in the Sciences and develop further the essential skills of scientific enquiry and literacy needed for the National courses the young people can study in S4 and beyond.

 In the Senior Phase learners choose to study discrete Sciences - Biology, Chemistry and Physics.
 These courses are offered at National 4, National 5, Higher and Advanced Higher levels.
-(Currently we offer Higher Human Biology) Additionally, Psychology is offered at Higher level.
+Additionally, Applied Science L5 NPA and Higher Psychology are offered.

 Biology courses will enable learners to:

 - Develop an interest and enthusiasm for Biology